flennerhag/mlens/doc/development.md

 ## Back end roadmap

-Currently, parallelization is maximized by pre-making the preprocessed folds / data.
+Currently, **parallelization** is maximized by pre-making the preprocessed folds / data.
 This however will not scale well to very large datasets, and an alternative is to cache fitted preprocessing pipelines, to avoid repeatedly fitting them.
 This should not be a hard task to accomplish, as it only requires storing the fitted pipelines and calling them when necessary.

+Finally, the current structure creates one hidden layer.
+Of course, by pipelining several ``Ensemble`` classes, a multi-layer ensemble can be created.
+This however must be done explicitly by the user, but implementing a ``add layer`` method to ensemble classes would make a more intuitive API.